Cades Cove Visitor Center - Visitor center in Townsend, Tennessee

 Amenities & Features

-Most visits are planned around 2–4 hours for a full visit including the loop.
-This page describes the price range as No admission fee; bookstore items vary in price.
-Current hours are posted for 7 days of the week.
+Plan around 2–4 hours for a full visit including the loop unless you are only stopping in briefly.
+Current price guidance on this page is No admission fee; bookstore items vary in price.

 Visitors frequently mention the engaging experience of watching the Cable Mill operate.